Frequently Asked Questions

 Will there be water available outside of transition?
 Where can I find it?

-We will have water and coffee available outside of transition for racers while they await their swim waves.
-It will be located near the Gear Check station.
+We will have water available just inside of transition for racers while they await their swim waves.
+Fill up your bottles before you exit transition.

 Will there be any food or drinks for purchase outside of transition for my friends and family?